BjarkeHautop/master-thesis/README.md

-# Master Thesis R Scripts
+# Master Thesis Scripts

-This repository contains the R code used to reproduce the results from my Master's thesis.
+This repository contains the code used to reproduce the results from my Master's thesis.
 Implementations of any example or analysis using Particle Marginal Metropolis-Hastings (PMMH) include precomputed results stored in `.rds` files.